 Door Gasket Inspection

-The door gasket is the most frequent cause of LC errors in the Samsung DW80R9950US.
-This rubber seal runs along the entire door perimeter and can develop tears, warping, or debris buildup that prevents proper sealing.
+The door gasket is the most frequent culprit behind LC errors in the Samsung DW80R9950US.
+This rubber seal runs along the entire perimeter of the door and can develop tears, warping, or debris buildup that prevents a proper seal.

-If the gasket shows damage, order Samsung part number DD81-01987A for the complete door seal assembly.
-Installation requires removing the door panel and carefully positioning the new gasket in the channel.
+If you find the gasket is damaged, order Samsung part number DD81-01987A for the complete door seal assembly.
+Installation involves removing the door panel and carefully positioning the new gasket in the channel.

 Spray Arm Inspection

 Cracked spray arms can spray water outside the wash tub and into the base pan.
-The Samsung DW80R9950US has three spray arms that require individual inspection.
+The Samsung DW80R9950US has three spray arms that need individual inspection.

 Replace damaged spray arms with genuine Samsung parts: DD97-00196A (lower), DD97-00131A (middle), and DD97-00132A (upper).